Questions and answers about the sale of the Municipal Offices

 How will the council ensure best value?

 The council has employed global real estate advisor, Avison Young to market the Municipal building.
-With extensive experience in dealing with high-profile listed building disposals across the UK and with an international reach, the council is confident that the sale will reach a wide cross-section of potential bidders.
+With extensive experience in dealing with high-profile listed building disposals across the UK and with an international reach.

 The council will also employ several strategies to ensure the building is not mothballed.